wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 So, what is Salesforce DX?
 Ha!
 After five years, I’m not sure I can quickly answer this question anymore.

 The journey started with a recognition by product and engineering leadership that it was too hard for developers—particularly ISVs—to build and manage their apps on the Salesforce platform.
 But it turned into so much more.
 We’ve seen some incredible innovation released under the banner of Salesforce DX, most of it focused on making development more modern and predictable.
 And what’s so rewarding about this work is how foundational it has been.
-Without it, other advances like Lightning Web Components, building Salesforce Functions, and all kinds of developer productivity delivered from us and our partners, either wouldn’t have been possible or looked very different.
+Without it, other advances like Lightning Web Components, building Salesforce Functions, and all kinds of developer productivity delivered from us and our partners either wouldn’t have been possible or looked very different.

 I’d be remiss if I didn’t include a callout to the Dreamforce Developer Keynote from 2016.
 What an exciting time!
 I was so honored to join Srini Tallapragada and John Vogt — a good friend and one of my longtime DX product partners here at Salesforce — to introduce a fundamentally new approach to building apps on Salesforce.
 I honestly can’t believe they let me and John Vogt go on so long, but I still think the demo was absolutely amazing!
 Definitely still worth watching, even after five years.

-(But geez, Natala, why did you make me wear that suit jacket?)

 [![image](https://user-images.githubusercontent.com/746259/104525680-8690a500-55b5-11eb-8c9f-437dbf400271.png)](https://youtu.be/RMKFTLtn0-E?t=1881)